-- You will submit your artworks.
+- You will submit your artwork.
 Usually, a requirement is that your submitted artworks have been completed within a year of the exhibition (so that you do not keep submitting the same great paintings over and over).

 - The finalists will be announced.
 Great job if you make it.
 No worries if not.

-- There will be a certain time when you will be required to deliver your artworks to the exhibition.
+- There will be a certain time when you will be required to deliver your artwork to the exhibition.
 Make sure you do not miss the time frame, as your artworks may be denied otherwise.

 - There will be an opening night which you can choose to attend.
 You are not required to attend the exhibition in person, but I do recommend it.

 - If your artworks sell, then the exhibition will handle everything.
-You will receive your sale proceeds (less a commission taken by the organiser) but you will generally not be provided with the buyer details.
+You will receive your sale proceeds (less a commission taken by the organizer) but you will generally not be provided with the buyer details.

 - If your artworks do not sell, then you will need to collect your artworks at a certain time and place.

-5. How to prepare your submission
+5. How to Prepare Your Submission

 If you want to enter exhibitions, this is probably the most important section.
-You should spend a lot of effort here, otherwise your submission may not look professional and may not get accepted, regardless of how good you are.
+You should spend a lot of effort here, otherwise, your submission may not look professional and may not get accepted, regardless of how good you are.

 You will also need to provide details such as: